thor404/thor404/README.md

 ### Hi there , I am 'thor404' 👋

-- 🔭 I’m currently working on javaScript Projects.
+- 🔭 I’m currently working on :  javaScript Projects
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning : javaScript
-- 💬 Ask me about React, javaScript
+- 💬 Ask me about : React, javaScript
-- ⚡ Fun fact: Lazy
+- ⚡ Fun fact : Lazy

 <!-- - 👯 I’m looking to collaborate on  -->
 <!-- - 🤔 I’m looking for help with ... -->